Pinpoint tests of microclimate control (cars from 08.2001)

 Go to H24

-H24: CHECK THE ELECTRICAL CIRCUIT BETWEEN A/C WOT RELAY AND PCM FOR OPEN
+H24: CHECK FOR OPEN CIRCUIT BETWEEN A/C WOT RELAY AND PCM

 • Is the measured resistance less than 2 ohms?